shizzard/jiffy-v/README.md

 Todo tasks
 ----------

-1. Validator function is not called in case of undefined required hash field; This makes validator function as a provider of default values unusable.
+1. Validator function is not called in case of undefined required hash field.
 2. Hash fields can be defined as multityped like lists, e.g. `{<<"hashfield">>, required, [{integer}, {string}]}`.
 3. We can define `soft_list` type, which will be opposite to `strong_list` type, e.g. `{soft_list, [{string}, {integer}]}` will mean "list of strings or integers", not "list of strings or list of integers".
 4. Sometimes it may be useful to return erroneous field value in error tuple: `{ErrorCode, FieldPath, ErroneousValue}`. **NB**: this can be aaplied only to elementary types, not composite ones.